zhoufy20/LearningNotes/Paper-List.md

 > The continuous emergence of papers, in fact, is the academic upgrade of the installation package.
 You keep reading papers to keep up with the academic community.
 However, it only makes sense to install this upgrade package once you are in sync with the basics on which this paper relies.
 >
-> Literature review summary focus: what is studied, where is the innovation point, what is the research method, what is the conclusion.
+> Literature review summary focus : what is studied, where is the innovation point, what is the research method, what is the conclusion.
 >
-> Research entry point: which methodologies have been employed to address the fundamental issue, what are the strengths and limitations of the approach, and how can it be enhanced.
+> Research entry point : which methodologies have been employed to address the fundamental issue, what are the strengths and limitations of the approach, and how can it be enhanced.

 ------